HarperDB/documentation/docs/developers/components/managing.md

 Alternatively, to mimic interfacing with a hosted Harper instance, use operation commands instead.

 1. Start up Harper with `harperdb`
-2.  _Deploy_ the application to the local instance by executing:
+2.  _Deploy_ the component to the local instance by executing:

     ```sh
     harperdb deploy_component \